DucManhPhan/DucManhPhan.github.io/_posts/2020-12-02-command-bus-pattern.md

 2. CommandHandler class

-    CommandHandler's responsibility is to execute an action based on the business logic when taking a Command object as input.
+    CommandHandler's responsibility is to execute the appropriate domain behavior when taking a specific Command object as input.
+The CommandHandler should not be doing any domain logic itself.
+If we need to do more than this, we should define a service to wrap that logic.

+    The domain behavior should be executed in an AggregateRoot.
+So, CommandHandler class will load an AggregateRoot by using the repository, and pass its data to an AggregateRoot.

 3. CommandBus class